thegeeklab/drone-yaml/_docs/_index.md

 Be aware that the tool only supports configuration files for the Drone Docker runner!
 {{< /hint >}}

-Lint the yaml file:
+Lint the YAML file:

 ```Shell
 drone-yaml lint samples/simple.yml
 ```

-Format the yaml file:
+Format the YAML file:

 ```Shell
 # default is printing to stdout